NextSDS Logo

 Eye contact

-Immediately hold the eyelids apart and flush the eye continuously for at least 15 minutes with fresh running water or saline.
+Immediately hold the eyelids apart and flush the eye continuously for at least 15 minutes with fresh running water.
 Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
+Transport to hospital or doctor without delay.
 Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.

 Ingestion